-Leggan Class is taught by Mr Mitchell, assisted by Mrs Eddy and Mrs Cleminson.
+Leggan Class is taught by Mr Mitchell, assisted by Mrs Duck and Mrs Cleminson.
 The class comprises children in Years 5 and 6.

 We love our classroom and are very proud of the work we do in it.